quicwg/base-drafts/draft-ietf-quic-recovery.md

 unacknowledged packets with lower packet numbers than those acknowledged MUST be marked as lost.

-A packet sent when an RTO timer fires MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
+A packet sent when an RTO timer expires MAY carry new data if available or unacknowledged data to potentially reduce recovery time.
 Since this packet is sent as a probe into the network prior to establishing any packet loss, prior unacknowledged packets SHOULD NOT be marked as lost.